You are hereResources / Glossary of Neuroscience Terms

 neuron, sensory

-a neuron that picks up information from the body's sensory receptors in the skin, tongue, ear, nose, and eyes and carries it toward the central nervous system; a sensory neuron detects environmental information necessary for the body to survive, eg. touch, pain, temperature, light, sound, taste, smell (Virtual Neurons)
+a neuron that picks up information from the body's sensory receptors in the skin, muscle, joints, tongue, ear, nose, and eyes and carries it toward the central nervous system; sensory neurons detect environmental information necessary for the body to survive, e.g. touch, pain, temperature, light, sound, taste, smell, balance, and information about muscles and joints.
+(Virtual Neurons)

 neurotransmitter

-at a synapse, a chemical released by nerve terminals that binds to receptors on dendrites of neighboring neurons; neurotransmitters relay information across the space between one neuron's nerve terminal and another neuron's dendrites.
+a chemical, released by nerve terminals at a synapse, that crosses the synapse carrying information from the nerve terminal (pre-synaptic cell) to the dendrite (post-synaptic cell).
+Neurotransmitters, which are stored in synaptic vesicles in the pre-synaptic cell, bind to receptors on dendrites of neighboring neurons.
+Neurotransmitters relay information across the space between one neuron's nerve terminal and another neuron's dendrites.
 (Connect the Neurons)

 nystagmus